devoidfury/express-debug/README.md

 `nav` - links to every GET route in your app. (not a default panel)

-### Caveats
-* express-debug adds extra middleware to the express app, so if `app.use(app.router)` is used, express-debug must be called before that line in order to patch rendering before a route executes `res.render`, otherwise the EDT tab will not show up.

 ### Future
 * optional error page that prints better stacks